vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-deploy.md

 NAME                                           BROKER    SUBSCRIBER_URI                                       AGE   READY   REASON trigger.eventing.knative.dev/sockeye-trigger   default   http://sockeye.vmware-functions.svc.cluster.local/   14d   True
-➜  ~
 ```

-**A note about kubectl:**  "kubectl get all" does not return "all" resources - only a partial list.
+**A note about kubectl:**  `kubectl get all` does not return "all" resources - only a partial list.
 In the above command, secrets are not returned by "all" and so the "secrets" qualifier needs to be added to the command.
 The "-n" flag allows specification of the namespace to target.
 Without a "-n" flag, the "default" namespace is targeted.

 As you can see from the above image, there are some default deployments (default-broker-ingress, sockeye...) but no custom functions yet.
 Sockeye displays incoming events and is helpful in troubleshooting.
-Sockeye can be accessed by opening a browser to: https://veba-fqdn/events
+Sockeye can be accessed by opening a browser to: "https://veba-fqdn/events" (replace veba-fqdn with the VEBA appliance's FQDN) as shown below:

 <img src="./img/kn-ps-slack-events.png" width="100%" align="center" class="border m-1 p-1"/>

 ## Deploy kn-ps-slack Function to the VEBA Appliance
-1. Move to the /vcenter-event-broker-appliance/examples/knative/powershell/kn-ps-slack directory that you cloned earlier with git.
+1. Move to the `/vcenter-event-broker-appliance/examples/knative/powershell/kn-ps-slack` directory that you cloned earlier with `git`.

-2. Update the slack_secret.json file with your Slack webhook URL.
+2. Update the `slack_secret.json` file with your Slack webhook URL.

-3. Create the Kubernetes secret which can then be accessed from within the function by using the environment variable named SLACK_SECRET.
+3. Create the Kubernetes secret which can then be accessed from within the function by using the environment variable named `SLACK_SECRET`.

 ```
 # create secret